-This camera is pretty much a box security camera in cylindrical housing.
+This camera is pretty much a box security camera in a cylindrical housing.
 Similar to the box security camera, the bullet security camera can be customized with varifocal or fixed lens options, and can be used in exterior or interior locations.
 However, they are not customizable like box security cameras, and have permanent lenses and camera housing.
-Bullet security cameras are much smaller and more discreet than box security cameras, and are ideal for environments with minimal lighting.
+Bullet security cameras are much smaller and more discreet than box security cameras.
+They are ideal for environments with minimal lighting.

 Dome Security Cameras

 This futuristic and discreet security camera can be placed nearly anywhere, as opposed to the corners where box security cameras and bullet security cameras need to be installed in.
 They are durable and rather sturdy, and can also be installed in both exterior or interior locations.
 Due to their small stature and ability to be installed in very discreet areas, dome security cameras are not ideal as preventive or deterrent security cameras, but are ideal at capturing footage – as well as placement in any sort of area with lots of dirt including warehouses and kitchens.